Abraham Lincoln and Ann Rutledge

 Neither Marsh nor anyone else in New Salem anticipated that Lincoln would be incapacitated for business, and he was not incapacitated.
 A few days after he had franked the Marsh letter, Lincoln surveyed a piece of land that Mr. Marsh had purchased from Bowlin Green.
 The survey is in the Barrett collection.
 Lincoln made the survey carefully, drew the plat accurately, computed the tract's area with a clear mind, and wrote it all down in a firm hand.

-On November tenth of the same year, he wrote a remarkably discriminating letter to Governor Duncan, asking a recommendation which was his right as a member of the Legislature, and from December 7, 1835, till January 8, 1836, he was back in Vandalia attending to his duties as a member of the Legislature.
+On November 10 of the same year, he wrote a remarkably discriminating letter to Governor Duncan, asking for a recommendation which was his right as a member of the Legislature, and from December 7, 1835, till January 8, 1836, he was back in Vandalia attending to his duties as a member of the Legislature.
 And not a single soul in New Salem or Vandalia made any record then or for decades afterward that Abraham Lincoln had gone crazy over the death of Ann Rutledge.

 If Lincoln needed any other cure than work and politics for such despondency as he had over Ann Rutledge in the fall of 1835, he probably had it.
 The best cure known to medical science for hypochondria is malaria.
 To burn with fever one day and sit on the next with chattering teeth is to take one's mind off all his other troubles.
 And when he recovers from malaria, he is likely to be thankful enough for that recovery to forget that he ever worried about anything else.
 In the fall of 1835, Lincoln had chills and fever.
 We are not certain that he needed this cure, but he had it.

 We are greatly indebted to Lincoln's third and last law partner, William H. Herndon, for his invaluable knowledge of Abraham Lincoln.
 We also have somewhat against him on the score of prejudice and bad taste.
-After the death of Lincoln, he was accustomed to going to Petersburg when the court was in session there and pick up a few cases.
+After the death of Lincoln, he was accustomed to going to Petersburg when the court was in session there and picking up a few cases.
 He boarded with his brother-in-law, whose name was Miles.
 He had to pay only for what he drank ...

 Herndon thought it well that Ann did not live to make Lincoln as affectionate a wife as she would probably have made him ...